History of Gable Steveson in Timeline

 Gable Steveson

-Gable Steveson is an accomplished American wrestler and MMA fighter.
-He achieved significant success in freestyle wrestling, winning a gold medal at the 2020 Summer Olympics and multiple age-group world championships.
-In folkstyle wrestling, representing the University of Minnesota, Steveson earned two Dan Hodge Trophies, two NCAA Division I national titles, and four Big Ten Conference championships, along with five All-American honors.
-He transitioned to professional mixed martial arts, debuting at LFA 217 on September 12, 2025.
+Gable Steveson is an accomplished American wrestler and mixed martial artist.
+He achieved significant success in freestyle wrestling, highlighted by a gold medal at the 2020 Summer Olympics and three age-group world championships.
+In folkstyle wrestling, representing the University of Minnesota, he earned two Dan Hodge Trophies, two NCAA Division I national championships, four Big Ten Conference championships, and five All-American honors.
+Steveson transitioned to professional mixed martial arts, debuting at LFA 217 on September 12, 2025.

-In August 5, 2020, with his Olympic Gold, Gable Steveson became the first American super-heavyweight to win freestyle Olympic gold since Bruce Baumgartner in 1992.
+1992: First American super-heavyweight to win freestyle Olympic gold since Bruce Baumgartner

 May 31, 2000: Gable Steveson's Birth

-On May 31, 2000, Gable Dan Steveson was born.
-He later became an accomplished wrestler and mixed martial artist.
+On May 31, 2000, Gable Dan Steveson was born as an American wrestler and professional mixed martial artist.

 Others born on this day/year